Dreaker75/re-emerald/README.md

     - The TMs in the pickup table have been replaced by other items: TM44 Rest -> Upgrade, TM01 FocusPunch -> Brightpowder, TM26 Earthquake -> Sacred Ash
     - All the Trainer Hill TMs have been removed and the rewards have been overhauled (more below)
     - All TMs in the Game Corner have been replaced by type-held items: Silk Scarf, Charcoal, Mystic Water and Miracle Seed
+ - PokeRus no longer stops being contagius after a few days have passed

 ## Field move changes:
  - Rock Smash rocks will either trigger a wild Pokemon battle, or they won't (No more random chance to trigger an encounter.
 If a rock doesn't give you an encounter, it never will)